repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/planning/deployment.rst

 * ``RSTUF_REDIS_SERVER`` :ref:`RSTUF Worker <guide/repository-service-tuf-worker/Docker_README:(Required) `RSTUF_REDIS_SERVER\`>`

 ..
 Caution::
-   Both services, RSTUF API and Worker, must to access the same Redis.
+   Both services, RSTUF API and Worker, must access the same Redis.

 ..
 Note::
-   If you use Redis as a message queue/broker, you can use the same service/instance as the result backend and RSTUF repository settings.
+ When using Redis as a message queue/broker, the same service/instance can be used as the result backend and RSTUF repository settings.

-   The advice is to keep the broker, result backend, and RSTUF settings in different Redis database ids.
+   It is recommended to keep the broker, result backend, and RSTUF settings in different Redis database ids.

    RSTUF provides optional settings in the container for it